AL333Z/ReactiveApplication/rxjava/subject.md

 - because **it is an observer**, it can **subscribe** to one or more observables
 - because **it is an Observable**, it can pass through the items it observes by **reemitting** them, and it can also **emit** new **items**

-Subject has the "power" of **turning a cold observable hot**.
+`Subject` has the "power" of **turning a cold observable hot**.
 Infact, when a `Subject` subscribes to an `Observable`, it will trigger that `Observable` to begin emitting items (and if that `Observable` is "cold" — that is, if it waits for a subscription before it begins to emit items).
 This can have the effect of making the resulting `Subject` a "hot" `Observable` variant of the original "cold" `Observable`.

-The framework provides a wide range of subject, each with its semantics.
+The framework provides a wide range of subjects, each one with its own semantics.
 What follows is an overview of the main popular and used.

-NB: the images have been taken from the documentation.

 ## PublishSubject